cliss/CLTwitterEngine/README.md

 CLTwitterEngine
 ===============

-A simple, ARC and blocks-based Twitter engine for Cocoa and CocoaTouch.  `CLTweetEngine` currently supports both [TweetMarker][tm] and Twitter's image upload service.
+A simple, ARC and blocks-based Twitter engine for Cocoa and CocoaTouch.  `CLTwitterEngine` currently supports both [TweetMarker][tm] and Twitter's image upload service.

 Basics
 ======